ARM-software/llram-kernel-driver-for-Cortex-R/README.md

 ## Supported Processors

-This driver supports the Arm:registered: Cortex:registered:-R82 processor.
-Revisions r1p0 and r1p1 are supported.
+This driver supports the Arm :registered: Cortex :registered:-R82 processor and the Arm :registered: Cortex :registered:-R82AE processor.

+For Cortex :registered:-R82 the following revisions are supported:

+- All revisions from r1p0 onwards (r0p0, r0p1 and r0p2 do not support VMSA)

+For Cortex :registered:-R82AE the following revisions are supported:

+- All revisions

 ## Limitations